LIVING LIFE TO THE FULLEST SINCE 1983

 I am Sick, but I'll always be my same KCAT no matter what…

-In August 2004, I was diagnosed with Neurofibromatosis Type 2 (NF2) a very rare genetic disorder. and the main manifestation of the condition is the development of symmetric, non-malignant brain tumors in the region of the cranial nerve VIII, which is the auditory-vestibular nerve that transmits sensory information from the inner ear to the brain.
+In October 15, 2004, I was diagnosed with a very rare genetic disorder called Neurofibromatosis Type 2 (NF2) and the main manifestation of the condition is the development of symmetric, non-malignant brain tumors in the region of the cranial nerve VIII, which is the auditory-vestibular nerve that transmits sensory information from the inner ear to the brain.
 Later on, we found out that I have the type 1 (NF1) as well.

 My Neurosurgeon, Dr. Willy Lopez, warned us that since I have a lot of